What is the tuition cost of the ASBSN Program?

 How are classes scheduled during the program?

 The ASBSN Program operates on a session system, there are six-sessions throughout the program (each session is 10 weeks).
 The days of the week and time that you will attend class will vary each session.
-Above all, classes are generally scheduled three to five days a week, and may include a weekend day.
+Classes are generally scheduled three to five days a week, and may include weekends and night shift.

 Where are the clinical rotations, what days of the week and do I have a choice of site locations?